jackmitchelwidman/comp-115/lab-3.md

 (check-expect (salary "English")          130000)
 ```

-## 6 Practice with structures
+## 5 Practice with structures

 **Exercise 16.** A pet has a name, species and age.
 Define a structure for a pet.

 **Exercise 17.** Define three examples of pets.

-**Exercise 18.** Write a template for processing a pet.

-**Exercise 19.** Design a function `birthday` which takes a pet and returns another pet with their age increased by one year.
+**Exercise 18.** Design a function `birthday` which takes a pet and returns another pet with their age increased by one year.